Remote Team Headshots for Distributed Teams | TeamShotsPro

 The Day-One Headshot

-Here's what I recommend: add headshot generation to your onboarding checklist alongside setting up email, Slack access, and benefits enrollment.
+Add headshot generation to your onboarding checklist alongside setting up email, Slack access, and benefits enrollment.
 New hires receive the selfie guidelines as part of their pre-start materials.
-On day one (or even before), they upload selfies and have professional headshots ready before their first team meeting.
+On day one, or even before, they upload one clear selfie; additional source photos are optional.

 The Quarterly Audit